-A93.
+- A93.
 When the auditor concludes that it is appropriate to use a range to evaluate the reasonableness of management's point estimate (the auditor's range), paragraph 13(d)(ii) requires that range to encompass all "reasonable outcomes" rather than all possible outcomes.
 The range cannot be one that comprises all possible outcomes if it is to be useful, as such a range would be too wide to be effective for purposes of the audit.
-The auditor's range is useful and effective when it is sufficiently narrow to enable the auditor to conclude whether the accounting estimate is misstated.

-- A94.
-Ordinarily, a range that has been narrowed to be equal to or less than performance materiality is adequate for the purposes of evaluating the reasonableness of management's point estimate.
+The auditor's range is useful and effective when it is sufficiently narrow to enable the auditor to conclude whether the accounting estimate is misstated. - A94.
+Ordinarily, a range that has been narrowed to be equal to or less than the amount lower than the materiality level for the financial statements as a whole determined for purposes of assessing risks of material misstatement and designing further audit procedures is adequate for the purposes of evaluating the reasonableness of management's point estimate.
 However, particularly in certain industries, it may not be possible to narrow the range to below such an amount.
 This does not necessarily preclude recognition of the accounting estimate.
 It may indicate, however, that the estimation uncertainty associated with the accounting estimate is such that it gives rise to a significant risk.
 Additional responses to significant risks are described in paragraphs A102-A115. - A95.
 Narrowing the range to a position where all outcomes within the range are considered reasonable may be achieved by: - (a) Eliminating from the range those outcomes at the extremities of the range judged by the auditor to be unlikely to occur; and - (b) Continuing to narrow the range, based on audit evidence available, until the auditor concludes that all outcomes within the range are considered reasonable.
 In some rare cases, the auditor may be able to narrow the range until the audit evidence indicates a point estimate.

-Considering Whether Specialized Skills or Knowledge Are Required (Ref: Para.
+Considering whether Specialized Skills or Knowledge are Required (Ref: Para.
 14)

 A96.
-In planning the audit, the auditor is required to ascertain the nature, timing and extent of resources necessary to perform the audit engagement.20 This may include, as necessary, the involvement of those with specialized skills or knowledge.
-In addition, ISA 220 requires the engagement partner to be satisfied that the engagement team, and any auditor's external experts who are not part of the engagement team, collectively have the appropriate competence and capabilities to perform the audit engagement.21 During the course of the audit of accounting estimates the auditor may identify, in light of the experience of the auditor and the circumstances of the engagement, the need for specialized skills or knowledge to be applied in relation to one or more aspects of the accounting estimates.
+In planning the audit, the auditor is required to ascertain the nature, timing and extent of resources necessary to perform the audit engagement.
+This may include, as necessary, the involvement of those with specialized skills or knowledge.
+In addition, [proposed] PSA 220 (Redrafted) requires the engagement partner to be satisfied that the engagement team, and any auditor's external experts, collectively have the appropriate capabilities, competence and time to perform the audit engagement.20 During the course of the audit of accounting estimates the auditor may identify, in light of the experience of the auditor and the circumstances of the engagement, the need for specialized skills or knowledge to be applied in relation to one or more aspects of the accounting estimates.